 meet the staff qualifications identified for the base service; and

-be certified by the BEI or the RID, or hold an SLPI rating of intermediate plus.
+be certified by the BEI or the RID or hold an SLPI rating of intermediate plus.

-The contracted provider receives authorization for the Deaf Service Premium through a service authorization.
-The service authorization must be received at the time that base services are authorized for all services.
+The contracted provider receives authorization for the Deaf Premium through a service authorization.
+The service authorization for the Deaf Premium for:

-Exceptions:
+Bundled Job Placement must be received when the service authorization for Bundled Job Placement Benchmark A is received;

-Supported Employment Deaf 1B — The service authorization must be issued when the service authorization for Benchmark 1B is issued.
+Nonbundled Job Placement must be received when the service authorization for the base service is received; and

-Deaf Service Premium for Supported Employment Deaf Benchmark 6 — The service authorization must be issued when the service authorization for Benchmark 6 or Bundled Job Placement Benchmark C is issued.
+Supported Employment:

-Bundled Job Placement Benchmark C — The service authorization must be issued when the service authorization for Benchmark 6 or Bundled Job Placement Benchmark C is issued.
+Benchmark 1B must be received when the service authorization for Benchmark 1A is received.

 The provider's staff member:

-ensures that all outcomes are achieved for the base service; and
+ensures all outcomes are achieved for the base service; and

-provides interpretation in the customer's primary mode of communication, such as American Sign Language, Manually Coded English, Signed Exact English and/or Pidgin Signed English.
+facilitates communication using the customer's primary mode of communication, such as American Sign Language, Manually Coded English, Signed Exact English and/or Pidgin Signed English.

-The staff member interpreting for the customer:
+The staff member facilitates communication with or for the customer while:

-provides the base service as defined in the corresponding chapter of the VR-SFP manual; and
+providing the base service as defined in the corresponding chapter of the VR-SFP manual; and

-remains on-site providing all interpretation necessary for the customer to participate in the base service.
+remaining on-site facilitating necessary communication for the customer to participate in the base service.

-The provider's staff member must complete the required documentation for the base service, including the section for the Deaf Service Premium.
+The provider's staff member must complete the required documentation for the base service, including the section for the Deaf Premium.

 20.5.3 Outcomes Required for Payment

-The services provider is eligible for the Deaf Service Premium when:
+The services provider is eligible for the Deaf Premium when:

-the VR counselor confirms and approves that the customer has achieved all outcomes required for the base service as outlined in the corresponding chapter of the VR-SFP manual; and
+the VR counselor confirms and approves the customer has achieved all outcomes required for the base service as outlined in the corresponding chapter of the VR-SFP manual; and

-the provider's staff member who provides the interpretation attaches current evidence of the staff member's proficiency in sign language.
+the provider's staff member who facilitates communication attaches the current applicable credential of the staff member's proficiency in sign language.

 VRS does not pay fees related to excused or unexcused absences or holidays.

-The Deaf Service Premium is paid when the VR counselor:
+The Deaf Premium is paid when the VR counselor:

-verifies that interpreting was provided to the customer; and
+verifies communication was facilitated for the customer; and

 approves a complete, accurate, signed, and dated:

-report for the base service, with the Deaf Service Premium section completed; and
+report for the base service, with the Deaf Premium section completed; and

 invoice.